Arsen Beglaryan: Club career

+On 29 June 2025, Beglaryan moved to Alashkert, along with a group of other Van players.

 International career

 Beglaryan was invited into the Armenia national football team in early September 2012.
-He debuted for the national team on February 5, 2013 in a friendly match against Luxembourg in Valence, France.
+He debuted for the national team on 5 February 2013, in a friendly match against Luxembourg in Valence, France.
 His first start was for Armenia's friendlies in the United States against Guatemala and El Salvador.
-His first start in an official tournament was against Denmark on September 4, 2016.
+His first start in an official tournament was against Denmark on 4 September 2016.
 He saved a penalty from Christian Eriksen and a subsequent rebound.